resotto/goilerplate/README.md

 ### Global Injecter Variable

 In manual DI, implementation initialization cost will be expensive.
-So, let's use global injecter variable in order to reduce it.
+So, let's use global injecter variable in order to initialize them only once.

-When you want to inject another dependency, then let's initialize it.

 ```go
 var (